Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Maine Severance Pay Act (MSPA)

-The MSPA requires employers to provide notice when there is a proposed closing or relocation of a covered establishment: The employer must notify employees and the municipal officers of the municipality where the covered establishment is located, unless this notice requirement is waived by the Director of the Bureau of Labor Standards.
-This notice must be provided in writing at least 90 days before closing.
+The MSPA requires employers to provide notice when there is a proposed closing or relocation of a covered establishment: the employer must notify employees and the municipal officers of the municipality where the covered establishment is located unless this notice requirement is waived by the Director of the Bureau of Labor Standards.
+This notice must be provided in writing at least 90 days before the permanent shutdown of operations.
 Me.
 Rev. Stat. tit.
 26, § 625-B.